EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 Extend mixing to a macro-block:
 - iteratively apply block encryption;
 - at iteration $i$, each block has a mini-block for each encrypted block obtained at iteration $i − 1$ (at distance $4^{i−1}$);
-- x rounds mix $4^x$ mini-blocks.
+- $x$ rounds mix $4^x$ mini-blocks.

 ![[Mixing2.png]]

 ----------------------------------------------------------------

 ### Slicing
-• To be mixed, large resources require large macro-blocks:
+To be mixed, large resources require large macro-blocks:
 - many rounds of encryption;
-- considerable computation and data transfer overhead;
+- considerable computation and data transfer overhead.

 Large resources are split in different macro-blocks for encryption.
 Absence of a mini-block for each macro-block prevents the (even partial) reconstruction of the resource.